METALS-Lead hits 2-1/2 month low on firm dollar and weak shares

 For the top stories in metals and other news, click or

-Additional reporting by Tom Daly in Beijing Editing by David Goodman/Mark Potter/Alexander Smith
+Additional reporting by Tom Daly in Beijing Editing by David Goodman and Mark Potter